Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 where $p_{\psi}'=(\ud/\ud x) p_{\psi}$.
 The above identity was already used in \cite{bertini:giacomin:pakdaman} and in the subsequent works of the same authors.
 It plays a key role here in our analysis as well.

 We start with the long-run analysis of the linearised operator, which is the most demanding step.
-In fact, the proof is made easier by all the existing results on the Kuramoto model, but the reader must realise that this preliminary step is the cornerstone of the whole analysis in this subsection. \begin{proposition} For some smooth initial condition $q_{0}$ on $\bT$, with $\int_{\bT} q_{0}(x)\ud x=0$, let $q$ denote the solution of the equation
+In fact, the proof is made easier by all the existing results on the Kuramoto model, but the reader must realise that this preliminary step is the cornerstone of the whole analysis in this subsection. \begin{proposition} For a smooth initial condition $q_{0}$ on $\bT$, with $\langle q_{0},\one \rangle=0$, let $q$ denote the solution of

 and, for any $t \geq 0$, let $Q(t,\cdot)$ denote the (unique) periodic primitive of $q(t,\cdot)$ satisfying $\int_{\bT} Q(t,x) \ud x=0$.

 Then there exist two positive constants $\lambda$ and $C$, only depending on $\kappa$, together with a constant $\bar q_{1/2}$, depending on $q(0,\cdot)$ and $\psi$, such that, for any $t \geq 0$,